Kapil232002/task1/README.md

    - Removing an element using `remove()`
    - Modifying a set by removing and adding elements (since sets do not allow direct modification)

-## Example Code:
-The code demonstrates how to:
-- Create and modify a list, dictionary, and set.
-- Perform basic operations such as adding, removing, and modifying elements.

-## Usage:
-Clone this repository to practice and understand how Python’s built-in data structures work.
-This will help in building a strong foundation for more advanced data manipulation tasks.